 Reaching Students Through Multisensory Activities.

-Current research tells us that dyslexic students need extensive repetition to cement concepts into memory.
+Current research tells us that dyslexic students (or any students who struggle) need extensive repetition to cement concepts into memory.
 We also know that when students’ senses are engaged, repetition time can be substantially reduced.
 At Kendore Learning, we teach educators how to use multisensory games and activities to effectively teach literacy to dyslexic students as well as to typical learners.

 On this page, you’ll find examples of fun and effective multisensory activities, with links to demonstration videos and game instructions.